acepleiades/OARE-for-OStim-NG/README.md

 # OpenSex
 OpenSex is the open/libre alternative to OSex.

-Currently, all animations were made by ACEPLEIADES.
+Currently, most animations were made by ACEPLEIADES.
+Additional idles were made by Frolique.

 XML data has been built by ACEPLEIADES, VersuchDrei and DragoFall.

 Work files (.max): https://drive.google.com/drive/folders/1-A4pRMkvOFldBcEZ8lMogyX2PulDrqEg?usp=sharing